Green car insurance quotes

 What else should I know about reducing my fuel consumption?

-• Two wheels are better than four: a four-wheel drive car uses slightly more fuel than a two-wheel drive, even if it’s the same style and size, so think carefully about how you’ll use your car – you probably won’t need a 4x4 if the only off-roading you do is parking on a raised kerb.
+• Two wheels are better than four: a four-wheel drive car uses slightly more fuel than a two-wheel drive, even if it’s the same style and size.
+Think carefully about how you’ll use your car – you probably won’t need a 4x4 if the only off-roading you do is parking on a raised kerb.

 • Anticipate road conditions: read the road, drive smoothly, avoid sharp acceleration and heavy breaking.
 These will mean you’re breaking less harshly and using less fuel.